federicobozzini/unige-data-warehouse/project/README.md

 #### q6 in the dw

-Quantity of product sent by shipping method for every country
+Quantity of products sent by shipping method for every country

 Sale[country, ship-method].quantity